 At 35 miles north of the Mississippi Gulf Coast, you can experience a true gem of a water park.
 Flint Creek Water Park has 1900 total acres, including a 650-acre lake with 13 miles of shoreline for 24-hour access to fishing.
 Boat rentals are also available as this is a popular place for boating, fishing, swimming, and water skiing.
 There’s also whitewater tubing, mini-golf, water slides, and a snack bar.

 Along with typical campground amenities, campers here have access to a private swimming beach, hiking trails, and a choice of many cabins, tents, and RV sites.

 Know Before You Go: The water park is open Memorial Day weekend through Labor Day weekend.
-Midweek pricing starts at $10 per person, with weekend rates at $18.50, and season passes are also available.
+Midweek pricing starts at $12.84 per person, and season passes are also available.

 Most campgrounds with water parks require reservations, but Flint Creek has sites available for reservations and first come, first serve.
 Camping rates start at $28 per night, with primitive camping sites starting at $15 per night.
 The campground is open year-round.